arasan01/swift-windows-application/README.md

 It discloses how to standardize code on iOS, macOS, and Windows, and how to use TCA and GRDB.swift in a multi-platform environment.

+# Technologies included

+- [x] How to standardize code on Windows, iOS, and macOS
+- [x] How to set up Swift on Windows easily
+- [x] VSCode settings
+- [x] How to build Windows applications using The Composable Architecture (TCA)
+- [ ] How to use SQLite with GRDB.swift
+- [ ] How to create a Windows application using the demo app included in GRDB.swift
+- [ ] How to build practical image processing apps in collaboration with more external libraries

 ## Setup

 ### Requirements